Contact Us

 If you ARE NOT INCARCERATED:

 NOTICE OF POTENTIAL TO DEFAULT: If you do not either pay the balance in full or enter a new payment plan before the deadline imposed by the Court, you will be in default.
-If you default, action may be taken against you in accordance with §19.2-349 (see §19.2-354(E)).
-After filing your form motion, you must contact the Clerk’s office at (804)646-6553 within five to seven days to learn the decision of the Court to avoid possible default.
+If you default, action may be taken against you in accordance with §19.2349 (see §19.2-354(E)).

 If your motion is granted, you must submit your community service hours as follows:

-Þ Each letter must contain the name, contact information, and signature of a representative of the non-profit organization who supervised your community service hours.
+The filed proof must be on the letter head of the organization; must state each of your dates of service and the hours you worked on each date of service; and contain the name, contact information, and signature of the representative of the nonprofit organization who supervised your community service hours.

 If you ARE INCARCERATED: